vtex/faststore/apps/docs/docs/how-to-guides/contributing/design-principles.md

 ## Data Attributes for styling

-We decided to use data attributes for styling with this pattern: `data-store-component-kebab-case-name`.
+We decided to use data attributes for styling with this pattern: `data-fs-component-kebab-case-name`.

 Creating a new molecule component called CheckboxGroup: